urfave/negroni/README.md

 This middleware catches `panic`s and responds with a `500` response code.
 If any other middleware has written a response code or body, this middleware will fail to properly send a 500 to the client, as the client has already received the HTTP response code.
-Additionally, an `ErrorHandlerFunc` can be attached to report 500's to an error reporting service such as Sentry or Airbrake.
+Additionally, an `PanicHandlerFunc` can be attached to report 500's to an error reporting service such as Sentry or Airbrake.

 Example: